puma/puma/tools/jungle/rc.d/README.md

 Manage one (currently) Puma server as a service on one box using FreeBSD's rc.d service.

+## Dependencies

+* `jq` - a command-line json parser is needed to parse the json in the config file

 ## Installation

     # Copy the puma script to the rc.d directory (make sure everyone has read/execute perms)